hugombarreto/a_star/doc/introduction_to_specializers.rst

     THIRD STRING

 Observe that now the method returns a modified node.
 The new node will substitute the old one in the AST.
-When we call the ``StringPrinter`` again it's possible to see that the strings are now uppercase.
+When we use the ``StringPrinter`` again it's possible to see that the strings are now uppercase.

 Specializer Project